Dashboard Guide

 Permanently remove provider keys:

-1. Find the key in Proxy Settings
+1. Find the key in the list

 2. Click Delete